ZionLinux/ZionOther/README.md

 # ZionOther

-Other miscellaneous stuff for Zion.
+Other miscellaneous stuff for Zion, like [Calamares](https://calamares.io) Branding.